rkusa/pdfjs/README.md

 ## 2.0.0 Breaking Changes

 Version `2.0.0` is a re-write.
-I tried completely different approaches of the last years.
-Finally, this version has streaming layouting with smart content chunking, which allows for having a small memory footprint even when creating a PDF document with thousands of pages.
-I highly expect to settle with this implementation.
+The implementation is expected to settle with the current approach of streaming layouting with smart content chunking, which allows for having a small memory footprint even when creating a PDF document with thousands of pages.

 ----------------